Energy transfer in $N$-component nanosystems enhanced by pulse-driven vibronic many-body entanglement: OUR MINIMAL MODEL

-We avoid typical approximations of small $N$, linear response and truncated memory effects in the following way.
-Any incident electromagnetic (light) field ${\vec E}(t)$ generates an internal polarization field ${\vec P}({\vec r},t)$ within the material, given exactly by Maxwell's Equations~\cite{Li,Exc} (see Supplemental Material (SM)).
+As is well known from classical and quantum optics, any incident electromagnetic (light) field ${\vec E}(t)$ generates an internal polarization field ${\vec P}({\vec r},t)$ within the material, given exactly by Maxwell's Equations~\cite{Li,Exc}.
 Though nonlinear and anisotropic in general, the presence of $\partial^2/{\partial t^2}$ terms for both means that a pulse in ${\vec E}$ will generate a similar pulse in ${\vec P}$, and hence a pulse in the internal electric field dynamics coupling the electronic and vibrational systems~\cite{Li,Exc}.
-Since we are not focusing on single-photon phenomena, a similar conclusion follows from a quantum-mechanical starting point (see SM and Refs.~\cite{Johnson,PRBluis}).
-This therefore motivates (see SM) a Dicke-like Hamiltonian with time-dependent electronic-vibrational coupling $\lambda(t)$, which we then integrate exactly numerically:
+Since we are not focusing on single-photon phenomena, a similar conclusion follows from a quantum-mechanical starting point~\cite{Johnson,PRBluis}.
+This helps motivate our minimal model which is a Dicke-like Hamiltonian featuring time-dependent electronic-vibrational coupling $\lambda(t)$ (throughout the manuscript, we employ $\hslash =1$):